Job Description Guidance - Professional Services

 - Explain the steps that are involved, who else is involved and how qualifications, skills, knowledge and experience are used.

-Section 3.2: Additional Statistical
+Section 3.3: Additional Statistical or other relevant information

 - Provide any relevant statistics that can give a fuller understanding of the job.
 These can relate to the operational (e.g., service provision, number of customers and/or students), financial (e.g., budgets, grants and contracts) or staffing (e.g., number of employees supervised) aspects of the job.